-And I learned that this is considered the best low- to no-EMF portable sauna tent because techie owners of this sauna tent had the gadgets and know-how to measure the EMF levels in all the different zones at different times of use.
+And I learned that this is considered the best low- to no-EMF portable sauna tent because techie owners of this sauna tent have the gadgets and know-how to measure the EMF levels in all the different zones at different times of use.

 I learned that people over 6’ in height and 200 pounds comfortably enjoyed this sauna.
 Some replaced the chair or sat on the floor to be comfortable, but they still liked their sauna tent and recommended it.

-I also learned that most people felt this sauna tent looked the way it was described online, it was extremely easy to assemble and pack down, easy to use, easy to clean, performed well even after months of use, and while it was slow, customer service usually was willing to resolve any issue (not likely with many of those cookie cutter saunas on the first page of an Amazon search).
+I also learned that most people felt this sauna tent looked the way it was described online, It was extremely easy to assemble and pack down, easy to use, easy to clean, performed well even after months of use, and while it was slow, customer service usually was willing to resolve any issue (not likely with many of those cookie cutter saunas on the first page of an Amazon search).

 Durherm Portable Sauna Tent Review

 We purchased the Durherm infrared sauna tent.
 This type of portable sauna tent arrived in less than two weeks in a lightweight yet large cardboard box.
 My husband was able to set it up in less than ten minutes.
 It is a quilted, insulated tent with a frame, removable foam floor, a waterproof footpad that heats (essentially a heating pad without the flannel cover), and a small armless camp chair.
 There is a heavy-duty cord with a three-prong plug at the back and a corded remote in front that controls the temperature (both in degrees Fahrenheit and Celsius), duration, and whether or not you heat the footpad.